-I am Wenqiang Lei (雷文强), a Post-doc Researcher in School of Computing, National University of Singapore.
-I am working with Prof. Tat Seng Chua now.
-Preciously, I was a Ph.D. student working with Prof. Min-Yen Kan.
+I am Wenqiang Lei (雷文强), a Professor in Sichuan University.
+Preciously, I was a Post-doc Researcher in School of Computing, National University of Singapore, working with Prof. Tat Seng Chua.
+I received my Ph.D. degree in Computer Science from NUS (working with Prof. Min-Yen Kan).

 I am primarily interested in natural language processing and information retrieval.
 Specifically, my research is driven by the theme of Human-In-The-Loop (HITL), which basically means an intelligent agent cooperating together to finish a certain task.
 Pursuing along this long-term goal, I have been conducting research on various aspects: